 Road journey diagrams chart a group or individual’s aims and compare the original aims to the actual developments in a community.

-The Road Journey is one of the Tiny Tools developed by NGO-Impact on Development, Empowerment and Action (NGO-IDEA).
+The Road Journey (summarised on page 6 of the resource) is one of the Tiny Tools developed by NGO-Impact on Development, Empowerment and Action (NGO-IDEA).
 This organisation consists of 14 German NGOs and 30 Southern NGOs from South Asia, East Africa and the Philippines who collaborate to develop new ways of assessing the effects of development interventions.

 Tiny Tools are developed for communities to assess the change that happens around them.
 Tools facilitate structured reflection so communities can realise what change happened, come to understand what led to this change, become aware of how they can influence developments, and come to conclusions what they want to change in the short and medium term.